Carolana

 The early province of Carolana was the land forming the southern English colonies, spanning from 31° to 36° north latitude.
 In 1629, King Charles I of England granted the territory to his attorney general Sir Robert Heath.
 The original charter claimed the land from Albemarle Sound in present-day North Carolina, to the St. Johns River in the south, just miles below the current Florida-Georgia state line.
-The region as a whole comprised the modern-day states of Louisiana, Florida, Georgia, Alabama, and North and South Carolina.
+The region as a whole comprised all or parts of the modern-day states of Louisiana, Mississippi, Alabama, Florida, Georgia, South Carolina and North Carolina.
 Charles I named the colony for himself, the name Carolana being derived from Carolus, the Latin form of Charles.

-Early History
+Early history

 The land of Carolana was granted to attorney general Sir Robert Heath by King Charles I in 1629.
 Then in 1698, Daniel Coxe acquired the title from Heath; under it he claimed the region in the rear of the Carolina settlements and including the lower Mississippi Valley.
 There are only two references to Carolana found on modern-day maps, the first was found on the 1651 "Mapp of Virginia" published by John Farrer.
 The second reference is "A Map of Carolana and the River Meschacebe" published by Colonel Daniel Coxe Jr.